dag/vim-fish/README.md

   on`.
 * Improved `funced` experience to instantly start typing commands in the function body if you have `:filetype on`.
+* Automatic formatting of comments if you have `:filetype plugin on`.
+  Optionally you can set `textwidth` to something non-zero to have comments wrapped when they're too long, or even `formatoptions+=a` to have whole paragraphs in comments reformatted on the fly.
+This is either glorious or obnoxious depending on whether your comments are prose or something that needs careful formatting, such as code, so it's not set for you by default.

 A team player
 -------------